 - Click Settings to open up the configurations menu.

 - Toggle Effort to display story points on each feature card.

 - Scale or Enterprise plans: Toggle Objectives to display any objectives associated with the feature.

-- Toggle Show hidden cards to display feature and subfeature cards which have been manually hidden from contributors.
+- Toggle Show hidden cards to display feature and subfeature cards that have been manually hidden from contributors.

 - Toggle Show subfeatures to display associated subfeature cards.

 Organize by hierarchy

 - Click on Settings in the top right corner to access additional organization options.

 - Select Hierarchy to group feature ideas by their relevant components or sub-components.